 Yes, I am the first American woman to earn a medal in the Summer and Winter Olympics and I did have a great sports career if I do say so myself.
 However, that’s just one part of who I am and I’m still carving out my path in life.
 This website is meant to help you take a deeper look into the multiple dimensions of me.
 Here are things I deem to be highlights in my journey.

 Lauryn launches new financial planning business, Worth Winning.

 SOCHI Winter Olympic GAMES

-Lauryn wins gold in the 2-women bobsled.
+Lauryn wins silver in the 2-women bobsled.

 Lauryn wins gold in 4x100m

 I may be diminutive in stature, standing a mere 5/3-1/4", but the frequency of my churning legs made me hard to beat.

 It all started with age group track.
 My mom said I ran faster than the family dog.
 My dad said my career started when I beat a hologram of Flo Jo at Carnegie Science Center.

 I was actually pretty shy growing up.
 In high school, I only ran track because I was good and enjoyed competing, but I enjoyed school more.
 While I was always a main contender, I was never a dominant name during this time.
 I was excited about the opportunity to get a free college education on a track scholarship.